Loaded Baked Potato Salad

 🍽️ Serving Suggestions

-• Pair with a fresh green salad and crusty bread for a complete meal.
+• Pair with a fresh green salad or a crisp, vinegar-based coleslaw for a balanced and satisfying lunch or dinner.

-• Complement the salad with a creamy tomato soup or a light cucumber gazpacho.
+• Complement the salad with a hearty soup, such as a creamy potato or broccoli cheddar, for a comforting and nourishing meal.

-• For a picnic or potluck, serve the loaded baked potato salad alongside grilled burgers, hot dogs, and fresh fruit.
+• For a picnic or potluck, serve the loaded baked potato salad alongside burgers, hot dogs, or barbecue dishes for a classic American-style spread.

 ❌ Common Mistakes to Avoid